-Our Adviser earned incentive fees during each of the years ended December 31, 2023 and 2022 due to our Pre-Incentive Fee FFO (as defined in the Advisory Agreements) exceeding the required hurdle rate of the applicable equity base during the third and fourth quarters of 2023 and during the first, third, and fourth quarters of 2022.
+Our Adviser earned incentive fees during each of the years ended December 31, 2024 and 2023 due to our Pre-Incentive Fee FFO (as defined in the Advisory Agreement) exceeding the required hurdle rate of the applicable equity base during the third quarter of 2024 and during each of the third and fourth quarters of 2023.
+However, during the third quarter of 2024, our Adviser granted us a non-contractual, unconditional, and irrevocable waiver to be applied against the entire incentive fee earned during the quarter.

-The administration fee paid to our Administrator increased primarily due to hiring additional personnel and us using a higher overall share of our Administrator's resources in relation to those used by other funds and affiliated companies serviced by our Administrator.
+The administration fee paid to our Administrator increased primarily due to us using a higher overall share of our Administrator's resources in relation to those used by other funds and affiliated companies serviced by our Administrator.